Photo by Shadman Samee of H.S.748-347 srs.2B S2-ADW of Bismillah Airlines at Cox's Bazar in June 2018 (licenced and cropped).

 The Avro aircraft manufacturing business was established in 1910 by Edwin Alliott Verdon Roe and his brother, Humphrey.
 The company was a major producer of fighter aircraft for the Royal Flying Corps during World War I but by 1920 found itself in financial difficulties.
 Crossley Motors, in search of additional manufacturing capacity to build vehicles, acquired a majority holding and the aircraft business moved to a new site at New Hall Farm in Woodford.
 Crossley sold its stake to Armstrong Siddeley in 1928, whereupon E.A.V.
 Roe left the company to set up Saunders-Roe.
 Seven years later, Armstrong Siddeley merged with Hawker and Hawker Siddeley Aircraft was created.
 Avro remained a separately-managed subsidiary company at the Woodford site, where it specialised in the production of heavy bombers, leading ultimately to the turbojet-powered Vulcan nuclear strike aircraft.

-In 1957, the British Government decided to cut significantly its investment in manned military aviation, a decision that was to have far-reaching consequences for the British aviation industry.
-Avro’s response was the 748, a small, twin-engined regional airliner designed to complement the larger Vickers Viscount.
+In 1957, the British Government decided to cut significantly investment in manned military aviation, a decision that was to have far-reaching consequences for the British aviation industry.
+Avro’s response was the 748, a twin-engine regional airliner designed to complement the larger Vickers Viscount.
 Its rugged design and rough short field performance meant it was able to exploit a niche in the market, and the aircraft sold well with production licensed in 1960 to Hindustan Aircraft Ltd. (HAL) in India, which set up a Transport Aircraft Division for the express purpose of building 748s.
 The Avro name disappeared in July 1963 when the company was absorbed into the parent, but was revived after BAe 146 production was moved to Woodford from Hatfield in 1993.

 First flight: 24 Jun 60 (c/n 1534, G-APZV)